Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

    :height: 130 px
    :width: 438 px

 **Figure 5.
-Screenshot to show the available Tango devcies in webjive suite.**
+Screenshot to show the available Tango devcies in Webjive suite.**

 Now you should go in to the devices list and ensure that “sys/tg_test/1” is in a running state.
 This can be confirmed by looking at the top of the right hand side pane of the browser, a green box with “RUNNING” written in it should be visible.
 If it is not present, the tango test image was not successfully launched, and so this step should be run using the ‘make start tangotest’ command from the terminal.